brianhill/mathematical-analysis/daily_schedule_term_5.md

 * Monday, March 17 &mdash; Reading: Study the first eight theorems in Chapter 7 (note that the proofs of the first three theorems are deferred until Chapter 8) &mdash; Problem Set 11: Chapter 7, Problems 1-3
 * Thursday, March 20 &mdash; Reading: Finish studying Chapter 7 and read Chapter 8 through the proof of Theorem 1 &mdash; Problem Set 12: Chapter 7, Problems 10-12, and Chapter 8, Problems 1 and 3

-### Week 9 &mdash; Finish Least Upper Bounds
+### Week 9 &mdash; Finish Least Upper Bounds &mdash; Uniform Continuity &mdash; Start Derivatives

 * Monday, March 24 &mdash; Reading: Finish Chapter 8 and study the Appendix to Chapter 8 &mdash; Instead of a new problem set, three presentations: Rania and Will, Problem 1, p.
 144; Brian and Hexi, Problem 2, p.
 144; Brendan and Jeremy, Problem 10, p.
 139 &mdash; Also, read each others' mid-semester course evaluations and be prepared to discuss
-* Thursday, March 27 &mdash; Review questions? &mdash; Look ahead to derivatives?
+* Thursday, March 27 &mdash; Review questions? &mdash; Look ahead to Chapter 9, derivatives (not on Exam 2)

-### Week 10 &mdash; Exam 2 &mdash; Start Derivatives
+### Week 10 &mdash; Exam 2

 * Monday, March 31 &mdash; Exam 2

 #### Plans for upcoming classes are subject to adjustment, depending especially on the actual pace of the previous classes.

-* Thursday, April 3 &mdash; Reading: Start Chapter 9
+* Thursday, April 3 &mdash; Reading: Continue Chapter 9, derivatives

 ### Week 11 &mdash; Finish Derivatives &mdash; Start Differentiation

-* Monday, April 7 &mdash; Reading: Finish Chapter 9
+* Monday, April 7 &mdash; Reading: Finish Chapter 9, derivatives
 * Thursday, April 10 &mdash; Reading: Start Chapter 10

 ### Week 12 &mdash; Finish Differentiation &mdash; Significance of the Derivative